needle-mirror/com.unity.physics/Documentation~/custom-motors.md

    - `Angular Z Motion` = Locked.
 The baking pipeline currently requires this to be Locked.
 (Applies to the axis perpendicular to both `Axis` and `Secondary Axis` field).
    - `Angular X Drive`:
       - `Position Spring` = 0.
 Is not used to bake an `Angular Velocity Motor`.
-      - `Position Damper` = 10000.
+      - `Position Damper` = 1.
 While not directly used by the baking, it is used to determine if a `Configurable Joint` is an angular velocity motor For it to be identified as such, it needs to be non-zero.
-      - `Maximum Force` = 3.402823e+38.
-This would set the equivalent of `Break Torque` for a `Hinge Joint`.
+      - `Maximum Force` = 2000.
+This is the maximum impulse that the motor constraint will be able to exert.
+Within the code, this is multiplied by 'fixedDeltaTime' to get an impulse.
 This data is baked into `MaxImpulseOfMotor`.
    - `Target Angular Velocity` = (pi/2, 0, 0).
 The angular velocity to target, in radians/s.
 Rotation direction follows the Left-Hand Rule for rotations.
 This data is baked into `Target`.
 Note that the x,y,z components of this field align with the setting of `Axis` and `Secondary Axis`, not x,y,z in world space.
    - `Break Force` = Infinity.
 This value is multiplied by 'fixedDeltaTime' to get an impulse.
 It is baked into 'MaxImpulse' for breakable events and applies only to linear non-motorized constraints.
    - `Break Torque` = Infinity.
 This value is multiplied by 'fixedDeltaTime' to get an impulse.
 It is baked into 'MaxImpulse' for breakable events and applies only to angular non-motorized constraints.